-- to identify individual goals toward positive change through counseling and education.
+- to work with each student to identify individual goals toward positive change through counseling and education

-- identify and utilize support resources and crisis services through counseling and education.
+- to identify and utilize available support resources and crisis services

-- demonstrate self-advocacy with an understanding of their rights and responsibilities through counseling and education.
+- to support student self-advocacy with an understanding of rights and responsibilities

-The life of a woman in college can be very exciting, rewarding, challenging, fulfilling and stressful.
+The life of a college student can be exciting, rewarding, challenging, fulfilling and stressful.
 If you find yourself struggling at any point with some issue or circumstance in your life, or if you simply want suggestions on how to balance your life and take better care of yourself, please contact Salem College’s Counseling Services office.

 When you meet with a trained counselor in our center, either one-on-one or in a group setting, here is what you can expect from the experience: